Melvin Edwards: 1970s: Whitney exhibition, Rockers, travel to Africa

 In 1970, Edwards also began work on his Rockers series, kinetic sculptures built on large half-circles of metal that can rock back and forth.
 Edwards said the series was inspired by his grandmother Coco's rocking chair; Edwards had injured himself on the chair as a child, holding onto the memory into adulthood.
-Edwards used the term "syncopate" to describe the interaction while rocking, and the similarities between syncopation in African-American music and the movement in these sculptures; he has extensively cited jazz music as an influence on his work.
+Edwards used the term "syncopate" to describe the interaction while rocking, and the similarities between syncopation in African-American music and the movement in these sculptures; he extensively cited jazz music as an influence on his work.
 The first work in the series, Homage to Coco, completed in 1970, comprised two painted half-circles of steel connected by crossbars, with a series of steel chains running between the forms that swung as the work rocked.
 He originally sketched the work to include barbed wire instead of chains but executed the change after receiving the components from his fabricator.
 Homage to Coco was first shown at the Whitney Museum's annual sculpture exhibition several months after Edwards's solo exhibition at the museum.
 The same year, he installed his second public sculpture commission, Double Circles, (Note: Double Circles was installed on the sidewalk directly outside the apartment complex.
 At some point in the 1970s, the work was painted red by an unknown party, possibly to cover graffiti that had accumulated on the sculpture, but it was eventually painted gray, similar to its original color.
 The work was also struck by a truck and several of the circular forms were bent inward by the collision.
 As of 2015, the sculpture was still installed outside the apartment building.) outside Bethune Towers, an apartment complex in Harlem.
 The sculpture, comprising a series of large vertical steel circles with empty centers large enough to walk through, was described by curator Mary Schmidt Campbell as "distinctly recreational in feeling".
 Comparing Double Circles to Edwards's previous commission at Cornell, Homage to My Father and the Spirit, artist Rudolf Baranik argued that "Edwards knew to whom he was speaking: the title for the Cornell piece was both a reminder and a warning [...] while to the Black children of the crowded Bethune Towers he gave a gift of play."